Facebook Pixel How to Pose Bands: The Ultimate Guide

 Alexx Calise

-Including their instrument is a common request from musicians, especially solo artists.
+Including an instrument is a common request from musicians, especially solo artists.
 Band photography often steps into the realm of endorsement photography for the various instrument companies that may be sponsoring the project.
-With solo artists, it’s fairly easy to get them posed with their instruments as you don’t have to consider the spacing with other band members.
+With solo artists, it’s fairly easy to get them posed with their instruments as you don’t have to consider spacing with other band members.

 Alex Crescioni